alexanderwallin/super-tiny-wave-decoder/README.md

 Most of the logic was directly ported from parts of [aurora.js](https://github.com/audiocogs/aurora.js), so lots of ❤️ from here to there!

+**Note:** This is terribly similar to [`wav-decoder`](https://github.com/mohayonao/wav-decoder), which I found after making this.
+There are some minor differences in the API, but if you're fine with the one in `wav-decoder`, you should probably use that one.

 ## Why?